CarlosVerasteguii/FILTRA/README.md

 - **SSL or proxy issues**: ensure `HTTPS_PROXY`/`HTTP_PROXY` are set before invoking `pip install` or the CLI.
 The application honours these variables through `httpx`.
 - **Large dependency downloads**: Transformers wheels can be sizeable; rerun `pip install` with `--no-cache-dir` if OneDrive quotas cause issues.
 - **Virtual environment path issues**: If the activation script is blocked, confirm the execution policy note above and re-run `.\.venv\Scripts\Activate.ps1` from the project root.
-- **Unclear failures**: Run `python -m filtra --health` to see PASS/FAIL diagnostics and remediation text for missing environment variables, caches, or proxies.
+- **Unclear failures**: Run `python -m filtra warm-up` to populate caches and surface remediation hints for API or proxy configuration, or `python -m filtra --health` for offline diagnostics.